LinCAS-lang/LinCAS-doc/Introduction/Symbolic_function.md

 #=> 2 + y
 ```

-This example would be clearer after reading all the documentation, but we can understand somethong as well.
+This example would be clearer after reading all the documentation, but we can understand something as well.

-* You can define local valiables without the need of declaring their types, and assignments use the convention
+* You can define local variables without the need of declaring their types, and assignments use the convention
   of `:=`

   ```CoffeeScript